Social Listening Query Builder

 Sprout’s Social Listening tool is a great way to listen to conversations happening on social media.
 You can listen in to conversations about your brand, your competitors, campaigns and other current events important to you.

-Listening can influence your social media strategy, help develop new ideas and give you the opportunity partake in conversations with your top influencers.
-You can create a Topic that contains a query to listen to conversations.
+You can use the Query Builder to create a Topic that contains a query to listen to conversations.
 You can also apply Themes to your Topics to group portions of the messages into saved segments.

 This article contains: